 - How should we design our pages to decrease abandonment?

-- Should we establish a “center of excellence” for our end user experience?
+- Should we establish a “center of excellence,” “speed team,” or performance budgets to improve our end user experience?

 Synthetic monitoring, by comparison, is referred to as “active monitoring.”
 Ideally synthetic monitoring proactively identifies and helps resolve site issues before customers notice.
 It measures frontend performance by simulating user activity and by tracking and analyzing the results of these simulated interactions.

 Synthetic monitoring solutions provide dependable, predictable, and highly-consistent tools for monitoring availability, functionality, and performance of your critical endpoints, user pathways, and APIs.

 - Uptime of critical endpoints and APIs.
 Synthetic monitoring answers the uptime question for critical service and API endpoints.
 Because synthetic tests continuously provide feedback, synthetic monitoring solutions will typically be the first place teams go to troubleshoot issues.
 If a site is down, synthetic monitors help address the impact and scope of what’s affected as teams communicate severity and coordinate a response.